-My husband Frank dug a trail to the front door.
-The snow was about two feet deep.
-When we pulled up, we were shocked to see that nothing had been shoveled — not even a thin path to the door.
+My husband Frank dug a trail to the door.
+The snow was about three feet deep.
+When we pulled up, we were surprised to see that nothing had been shoveled — not even a thin path to the door.

 When the realtor arrived, he told us the key was in the back of the house.